This is important security information about your WordPress website.

 The reason why more than 80 million websites in the world are built on WordPress is because it is inexpensive, scalable, robust and easy to use.
 WordPress allows non-technical people to make changes to their website without having to hire a developer and have an ongoing (and expensive) website contract.
 WordPress allows you to have control of your website.

 But with the freedom of having total control of your website also comes responsibility.
-Unless you have a monthly contract or retainer with a web development firm, your website is your responsibility, and there are steps that you need to take regularly to keep your website as secure as possible.
+Unless you have a monthly contract or website care plan with a web development firm, your website is your responsibility, and there are steps that you need to take regularly to keep your website as secure as possible.

 Watch This Video from Google About Why Hacks Happen: